stevecalla/file-mover-edx/README_TODOs.md

 DONE - created utility to add, commit & push
 DONE - ask if would like to git add -A / git commit in the destination directory?

-add try catch & success / fail messages
+DONE add try catch & success / fail messages

 development vs production path in question readme finish with images & video